-Austin has authored numerous peer-reviewed, scholarly publications, many relevant to health care financing, economics, and policy.
-His peer-reviewed papers have appeared in the New England Journal of Medicine, Journal of the American Medical Association, Milbank Quarterly, Health Care Financing Review, Health Affairs, Health Economics, International Journal of Health Care Finance and Economics, Journal of Health Politics, Policy and Law, among other journals (citations here).
-He has contributed many columns to Kaiser Health News, commentary for the New York Times’ Room for Debate forum, posts for the JAMA Forum and the AcademyHealth blog, and has appeared on National Public Radio’s Morning Edition.
+Austin has authored over 100 peer-reviewed, scholarly publications, many relevant to health care financing, economics, and policy.
+His peer-reviewed papers have appeared in the New England Journal of Medicine, Journal of the American Medical Association, Milbank Quarterly, Health Care Financing Review, Health Affairs, Health Economics, Health Services Research, International Journal of Health Care Finance and Economics, Journal of Health Politics, Policy and Law, among other journals.